Reduce electricity when demand and cost are highest: Summer weekdays, 11 a.m. to 7 p.m.

 Simple steps can make a big difference:

 1. Wash laundry and dishes before or after peak times, and wash only full loads.
-Tip: Use solar-powered clothes line to dry clothes!
+Tip: Open dishwasher after wash cycle to let dishes air dry and use solar-powered clothes line to dry clothes!

 2. Shut off lights and electronics.